vdaas/vald/docs/contributing/coding-style.md

 1. Context

-   If the target function accept context as input argument, the test code generated will include it in `args`.
+   If the target function accepts context as an input argument, the test code generated will include it in `args`.

    e.g.